juanmendez/learning-android-databinding/README.md

 * I had to update this branch as I discovered more of how binding works.
 My ViewModels turned into two observable objects which have brains and can do more logic under the hood.
 I worked before in AngularJS, and KnockoutJS so for me this was a rewind of old work.
 It is exciting to see MVVM being done in Android.

-So here our daylight switch is on, and so is our show-flags switch.
+So here our daylight switch is off, and our show-flags switch is on.

 ![](./github/nightMode.jpg)